chapmanjacobd/que/README.md

 ## Task execution

-We should fork a '\$SHELL' and run the task command, because a user may expect their shell parser.
+We spawn a '\$SHELL' and run the task command, because a user may expect their shell parser.

-## task states
+## Task states

 - queued
 - running